douthwja01/CSI-artifacts/controller-synthesis/readme.md

 # Verified Synthesis of Optimal Safety Controllers for Human-Robot Collaboration

-This repository contains the article resources and media in association with the submission.
+This repository contains the supplemental material (resources and media) for our research preprint archived under https://arxiv.org/abs/2106.06604.
+Please, go there to receive the latest PDF version and bibliographic data.

 ### Summary of submission artifacts and resources: